Marsh family tree The Marsh family tree Marsh family tree

 Many thanks, John Squier.

-hand Jump to an explanation of the codes for people and sources of information.
+To jump to an explanation of the codes used for people and sources of information, click here

-Hand Snapshot of a generation - where four families were on the 6th June 1841
+For a snapshot of a generation - where four families were on the 6th June 1841, click here

 Direct Ancestors family trees (in four parts)